 Final Thoughts on the Mosquito Hotend

 As mentioned before, the high price for the Mosquito Hotend could be a hard buy for most of the 3D printing enthusiasts.
-That’s why i really hope that in the future, Slice Engineering will design a low-cost version of the Mosquito Hotend (maybe the Mosquito Lite?).
+That’s why I really hope that in the future, Slice Engineering will design a low-cost version of the Mosquito Hotend (now we have The Copperhead).

-But until then, if you plan to build the ultimate printer and print mostly high temperature and abrasive filament, you really can’t go wrong with the Mosquito Hotend and i can recommend it without any reserves.
+If you plan to build the ultimate printer and print mostly high temperature and abrasive filament, you really can’t go wrong with the Mosquito Hotend and I can recommend it without any reserve.

 Make sure you check this post in a few days, for installation guides on some of my printers and print samples in various filament types.